Reserve markets#

 Calculation time#

 The impact of calculation time mainly depends on (1) the number of modules participating in the reserve market and (2) the relation of market limits and module limits.
 In a system where the majority of plants can sell reserves, a loose market limit (larger than the summed allocatable capacity of all module) may lead to an increase of calculation time on the order of 20%.
 In contrast, a tight market limit (similar to or below the summed allocatable capacity) can increase calculation times drastically (doubling is possible).
 Note that the optimization is more complex in the latter case: The solver finds the optimal distribution of the market limit on the available modules.
 Thus, users who already know this distribution from experience can save calculation time by setting module limits that sum up to the intended market limit, while setting a loose bound on the market.
+The calculation time has not been tested for the inclusion of pumps in multi market allocation.

 Example#